 No. The beneficiary designation for your life insurance policy controls who receives the insurance proceeds.
 You cannot change your beneficiary by naming someone different in your Will or in a trust.
-Instead, you must change the designation form in order to change your beneficiary.
+Instead, you must change the designation form provided by your insurance carrier or broker in order to change your beneficiary.
 This is especially important when life changes occur, such as if the named beneficiary passes away or you divorce from the named beneficiary.

 Who should own a life insurance policy?

 Insurance proceeds are not taxable as income.
 However, if you own a policy on your own life, your estate may have to pay estate taxes on the proceeds.
 Even if you leave the proceeds to your spouse (in which case there would be no estate tax because your estate would be entitled to the marital deduction), if your spouse has a taxable estate when he or she dies, the excess over the exemption (federal or state) will be subject to estate tax.

 Creating an irrevocable life insurance trust, sometimes called an ILIT, to own the policy and to be named as the beneficiary can significantly increase the likelihood that all of the insurance proceeds will be available for your family when you die and that none of it will be subject to estate tax.
 If the ILIT is the initial owner of the policy, proceeds should be excluded from estate tax at both your death and your spouse’s death.
 If you transfer an existing policy to an ILIT, you have to live for three years after the transfer in order for the policy proceeds to be excluded from your taxable estate.
 It’s important to remember that if an ILIT owns a life insurance policy on your life, your spouse and children can, and often should, be beneficiaries of the ILIT so they can have access to the insurance proceeds.